Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems: The HybridFL Protocol

-The combination of (\ref{eq:EX2Pb}) and (\ref{eq:P(b)}) is not resolvable without a priori knowledge about the probability $P_i^r(t)$ (i.e., reliability) of every individual client.
-In this work we consider a FL scenario with strong privacy-preserving condition that prohibits the acquisition of clients' identifiers and their states \cite{FL_survey1}, which makes $P_i^r(t)$ agnostic.
-In view of this, we develop a novel approach to address this difficulty and eventually work out $C_r(t)$.
+However, $C_r^*(t)$ cannot be solved from (\ref{eq:optimal_Cr}) without a priori knowledge on the probability $P_i^r(t)$ (i.e., reliability) of every individual client.
+In this work we consider a FL scenario with strong privacy-preserving condition, under which it is prohibited to acquire the clients' identifiers and their states \cite{FL_survey1}, i.e., $P_i^r(t)$ is agnostic.
+In view of this, we develop a novel approach to address this difficulty and eventually work out the optimal value of $C_r(t)$ for each region $r$ each round $t$.